harvic3/BoxAgileDevCore/README.md

     }
 }

-// This is a Businnes Service
+// This is a Business Service

 using BoxAgileDevCore.Result;
 using System.Threading.Tasks;